michaelssavage/michaels-notes/content/projects/plant-bassd.md

 :pic{ src="images/blog/plantbassd.png" alt="plant bass'd icon" }

-The site is created using :pretty-link{link="https://nextjs.org/" text="Next.js" external } (a React framework) and Typescript.
+The site is created using :pretty-link{link="https://nextjs.org/" text="Next.js" external } (a React framework) and TypeScript.
 In it's early days the application was JavaScript-only, css styled, and the blogs were written in markdown.
 The site is constantly being refactored and I store a list of 'to-dos' on Trello.

 The site has had many mini victories and lessons for me over the three years I've built it.